Lazar Gulkowitsch

 Lazar Gulkowitsch (Лазарь Гулькович; 20 December 1898 – July 1941), also Gulkovich or Gulkowicz; was an eminent Estonian Jewish Studies scholar.
 He was killed by the Nazis in the summer of 1941.

 Life

-Born in Zirin, Minsk province, Russian Empire as the son of a merchant, Gulkowitsch attended school in Baranavichy and then the famous Mir Yeshiva.
+He was born in Zirin, Minsk province, Russian Empire as the son of a merchant.
+Gulkowitsch attended school in Baranavichy and then the famous Mir Yeshiva.
 During World War I, the family fled to Nikolayev, Ukraine, where Gulkowitsch graduated from high school.

-In 1918-1919, Gulkowitsch went to Virbālis in Lithuania, where he headed a Hebrew-speaking basic school and was part of the Rabbinate.
-He then took up studying Medicine at the University of Königsberg, Germany (now Kaliningrad, Russia), but also attended classes in Philosophy and Theology, especially Old Testament.
+In 1918-1919, Gulkowitsch went to Virbalis in Lithuania, where he headed a Hebrew-speaking basic school and was part of the Rabbinate.
+He then took up studying medicine at the University of Königsberg, Germany (now Kaliningrad, Russia), but also attended classes in Philosophy and Theology, especially Old Testament.
 In 1922, he received both a Ph.D. and an M.A., the former with a work on the Kabbalah, and in 1924, and M.D., with a specialization in ophthalmology.
 In Königsberg, Gulkowitsch married Frieda Rabinowitz (27 February 1900 – Fall 1941); the couple had two daughters.